Beloved agriculture economics professor David Schweikhardt dies

 David B. Schweikardt

-David B. Schweikhardt, professor in the Department of Agricultural, Food and Resource Economics (AFRE), was found dead in his home last week.
-No cause of death has been identified.
+David B. Schweikhardt, professor in the Department of Agricultural, Food and Resource Economics (AFRE), passed away unexpectedly in his home in East Lansing, Michigan on June 2, 2017.

 “David was an indispensable, well-loved and greatly admired member of AFRE faculty since 1992,” said Titus O. Awokuse, department chair.
 “His passing is a great loss to AFRE and MSU.
 He was a true servant-leader over the years.
 He gave selflessly of his skills and time and served in various capacities to support and promote our department and university.”